 Some of my SoulCollage® cards.
 More here in my gallery.

-Ancient Wisdom and Nature— I’ve been a student of the indigenous culture for a little over three years now.
-It continues to speak to my soul as the way back to peace and a healthier planet.
-These workshops which tap into the wisdom that is already inherently within—and that being in touch with nature, animals, and our ancestors can provide us with healing energies—and guide us to our own authentic voice to live a more fulfilling life.
+Ancient Wisdom and Nature— For over three years I’ve been a passionate explorer of the indigenous culture.
+It speaks to my soul as the way back to finding inner peace and a healthier planet for all.
+These workshops which tap into the wisdom that is already inherently within—and that being in touch with nature, animals, and our ancestors can provide us with healing energies—and guide us to our own authentic path to live a more fulfilling life.

-own souls intuitive knowing would only come about because of the unexpected passing of my disabled dachshund Joie, ten months after I adopted her.
+own souls intuitive knowing didn’t come to realization until after the unexpected passing of my disabled dachshund Joie, ten months after I adopted her.
 It was then that I made what felt like one of the scariest decisions of my life.
 I stopped everything I was doing and took a two month sabbatical to learn how to just be.

 It was during this time of reflection and stillness I discovered how vital it is to our well-being to pause often, listen deeply, and capture what matters most.
 It was by opening to that innate wisdom already within that the next leg in my life’s journey was able to gently bubble to the surface.
-I came to understand that transition is a portal if we can find the courage to open to its many gifts waiting for us.
+I came to understand that transition is a portal to what is next on our life’s journey if we can find the courage to open to its many gifts waiting for us.

 I chronicled and published this story in my recent memoir, Wisdom Found in the Pause – Joie’s Gift.